Sabihashaik/Sabihashaik/README.md

 ## Hi there 👋, I'm Sabiha Shaik!
-#### An MS in Computer Science and Engineering Student specializing in Artificial Intelligence.
+#### I'm a recent MS in Computer Science and Engineering Graduate specializing in Artificial Intelligence.
 I'm interested in AI, AR/VR/MR and security!

 📫 How to reach me: sabiha.shaik121@gmail.com